 Is yours one of the jobs needed in Australia?

 I regularly see people in my free Move to Australia Facebook community saying they’re planning on moving to Australia but when they list their occupation it’s not a skill that is needed in Australia.
 People often think that because they want to move to Australia, they are going to be able to do it.
 The thing to remember is that in order to move to Australia on a skills-based visa, you must have skills in demand in Australia (other visas are available but for a skilled visa, you need the experience and qualifications for an occupation on the list).
 When it comes to skilled visas, Australia has a migrant programme to plug a skills gap in the country.

 Having a trade or profession doesn’t guarantee you entry to Australia – that occupation must be one that is needed here in Australia so it needs to be on a skills shortage list in Australia.
-There are lots of different versions of the skills shortage list/skilled occupation list online for Australia and many of these are out of date.
-The only place to get the current, up-to-date list of occupations in demand in Australia is on the Home Affairs website and on the State and Territory pages.
+There are lots of different versions of the skills shortage list/skilled occupation list online for Australia and many of these (listed on unofficial pages) are out of date.
+The place to get the current, up-to-date list of occupations in demand in Australia is on the Home Affairs website and on the State and Territory pages.

 There are lots of migration agent sites out there that have listings about visas and skills shortage lists, but they get out of date quickly and some companies don’t update their sites very often so I always recommend people begin by doing research on the government website to learn about the skills in Australia that are in demand.
 Find the current skilled occupation list here.